Editorial illustration for Andrej Karpathy Launches nanochat, an Open-Source ChatGPT Alternative

 Common Questions Answered

-What is the practical benefit for developers who want to create their own conversational AI using nanochat?
+What is the estimated time to create a custom AI chatbot using nanochat?